zakiganda/LITTER-EVALUATION-AND-MONITORING-METHOD-FOR-POULTRY-FARMING-USING-DEEP-LEARNING/README.md

 2. YOLOv4
 3. SSD

-In each model's file, it consisted of configuration file, pre-trained weight file and code file for training.
+In each model's file, it consisted of configuration file and jupyter notebook file for training.

+My dataset is confidential.
+Any enquires can be emailed to muhammadzakiluhur@gmail.com

+Thank you!